 8 a.m. - 4 p.m.

 - Divorce and Separation (before an individual may consult an attorney in our office related to divorce/separation, he or she MUST attend the mandatory divorce briefing.
-Divorce briefings occur every Wednesday at 1300 in the Legal Assistance Division.)
+Divorce briefings are presented every Wednesday at 1300 by the Legal Assistance Division.
+Please call the office to signup for the divorce briefing.)

 - Child Custody and Visitation